ReneTC/laser_video/README.md

 <a href="http://www.youtube.com/watch?v=FssXv8QR7wU"><img src="./LASER00000.png"></a>

 You can see a huge number of photons builds up!
 And these photons are from stimulated emission, so the direction, phase, and polarization is 100% the same!
 So this triangle representation of photons isn't that clear how nice the light is we get out.
-If I use the old wave representation for the photon it shows how nice the light is:
+If I use the old wave representation for the photon it shows how nice aligned the light is:

 <img src="./11_photons/light/light.gif"/>